 But Amazon does not cover this fee; the seller has to pay it.
 Hence, the return processing fee depends on how much your sold products are returned to the facility.

 If any of your products stay in Amazon’s inventory for more than a year, you get this fee included in your bill.

 Amazon FBA charges you a portion of the fortune that you make on each sale, and this is the name that it gives to that fee.

 When you send an improperly packaged or labeled product to the Amazon FBA warehouse, Amazon charges you this fee.

 Often, you’ll find that one of your products is a liability to you, and you’d like to get it returned from the inventory.
-For returning that product, Amazon will charge you removal and disposal fees.
+For sending you that product back, Amazon will charge you with removal and disposal fees.

-- Prime Shipping: When any seller uses the FBA to fulfill their order, your product will get the prime badge and have an access to Amazon sizeable which order from Prime Seller.
+- Prime Shipping: When any seller uses the FBA to fulfill their order, your product will get the Prime badge and have access to Amazon sizeable, which orders from Prime Seller.

 - Consumer Expectation: Consumers are going to assume your products as they have assumed you on Instagram.

 - FBA Fees: The Amazon FBA fees depend on the weight and size of the product.
 The referral and FBA fees are 30 to 40% of the product price.

 - Storage Fees: If you are storing your product on the Amazon fulfillment center using FBA, you need to pay some storage fees.